Water-Buckets/findPrimes/README.md

 If the number of threads is invalid, the program will exit with an error.

 You can tell the program to use a specific method by providing a character for method.
-For method you can choose between 'a' 'b' 'c' 'd' 'e' 'f'.
+For methods you can choose between 'a' 'b' 'c' 'd' 'e' 'f'.

 a stand for Trial Division.